-14 Measurements of room closure, rock displacements, and observations of fracture development in the immediate roof beam are made and used to evaluate the performance of a panel.
-A description of the Panel 1 monitoring program was presented to the members of the deterioration within the rooms and that it will provide early warning of deteriorating conditions.

-17 Geotechnical Experts Panel (in 1991) who concurred that it was adequate to determine are continually reevaluated and reassessed based on total performance to date.
+22 Measurements of room closure, rock displacements, and observations of fracture development in the immediate roof beam are made and used to evaluate the performance of a panel.
+A description of the Panel 1 monitoring program was presented to the members of the Geotechnical Experts Panel (in 1991) who concurred that it was adequate to determine continuous process using the data from the monitoring programs.
+Criteria for corrective action are continually reevaluated and reassessed based on total performance to date.
 Actions taken are based on these analyses and planned utilization of the excavation.
 Because WIPP excavations are in a natural geologic medium, there is inherent variability from point to point.